 The Abaco Islands are a group of islands and cays forming a boomerang-shaped 120-mile-long island chain that stretches over 650 square miles.
 Geographically, The Abacos are simply ideal for boating and sailing.
 Great Abaco's coastline is scalloped with bays and coves and protected harbors that feature full-service marinas and resorts.
-Great Abaco Island and Little Abaco serve as the mainland, with a string of barrier islands separating them from the Atlantic.
-The body of water between a turquoise nirvana for those boaters and sailors is the calm, shallow Sea of Abacos.
+Great Abaco Island and Little Abaco serve as the "mainland” with a string of barrier islands separating them from the Atlantic.
+The body of water between “a turquoise nirvana for those boaters and sailors” is the calm, shallow Sea of Abacos.
+Click to show/hide more information about the Abaco Islands.

 North of Marsh Harbour is Treasure Cay, a hotel, golf, marina, and real estate development wrapped around a beach with the whitest, softest sand you've ever seen.
 To the south lies Little Harbour, a picturesque protected bay where you'll find a small artist colony based around the Johnston family and Pete Johnston's Pete's Pub and Gallery.